-A Signal is a response you collect via a poll, rating or a question in a survey or quiz.
+A Signal is a response you collect via a poll, rating, vote, clap, or a question in a survey or quiz.

 Here’s some examples based on different Crowdsignal project types: